Expertium/expertium.github.io/Algorithm.md

 ![image](https://github.com/user-attachments/assets/e4692dc6-dcd8-4fee-b7a6-1f5c6316ecdf)

+(pretend that it says "Retention" and not "Recall")

 On the x axis, we have t, the interval length.
-On the y axis, we have the proportion of cards that the user got right for that particular interval.
+On the y axis, we have the proportion of cards that the user got right for that particular interval aka retention.
 The size of the blue circle indicates the number of reviews.
 A bigger circle means more reviews.

 For example, say we want to find the initial S for the "Good" grade.
 So we find all cards where the first grade is "Good", and calculate retention after a one day interval, retention after a two-day interval, retention after a three-day interval, etc. That way we get retention at different interval lengths, with the interval on the X axis and retention on the Y axis.